 Thank you for helping us to shape the Green Heart vision

 This Monday (20 March), Spring officially began, despite the persistent rain forecast for this week.
 With Spring in-mind, we explore how ‘green’ the Green Heart will be?
-Throughout the design process, the project team have sought to create a sustainable, natural and environmentally friendly landscape; both for people and wildlife.
+Throughout the design process, the project team have sought to create a sustainable, natural and environmentally friendly landscape; for both people and wildlife.

 The Green Heart will bring an array of wild flowers and native plants to campus.
 These have been carefully selected to encourage local species, and we will be incorporating nesting sites to attract wildlife including bats, swifts and hedgehogs.
 As well as lush grass areas, we will plant 160 new trees, across 42 species, and protect 144 existing trees.
 This tapestry of colour and textures will improve air quality, provide shade and create a place of serenity.
 Water features will also provide a relaxing audio backdrop, be a natural source of drainage management and further attract wildlife.